 Money Expert > Car Insurance > How many minors can you get on a driving test?

 According to data from the DVSA, only around 1% of the population who pass their test will do with zero minors.
-It is extremely rare to get no minors at all.
-So, by all means aim for top of the class, but we urge you to not be disheartened if you get minors – you’re in the vast majority if you do!
+It is extremely rare to get no minor fault at all.
+So, by all means aim for top of the class, but we urge you to not be disheartened if you get minor faults– you're in the vast majority if you do!

 However, like with any test there are a few ways to put yourself in the best position to bag yourself a clean score:

-A major fault is categorised as either serious or dangerous.
-A serious fault can predicate a dangerous fault – it’s something which has the potential to cause danger.
-A dangerous fault is driving in such a way that you put yourself, other people or property at risk.
+A major fault is categorised as either a dangerous or serious fault.
+A serious fault can predicate an actual danger as it's something which has the potential to cause danger.
+A dangerous fault involves actual danger to you, the examiner, the public or property.

-If this occurs, unfortunately you’ll receive an instant fail, though will still be expected to continue with your test and await the assessor’s report.
+If a driving test major fault occurs, unfortunately you'll receive an instant fail, though will still be expected to continue with your test and await the assessor's report.

 Examples of serious and dangerous faults include:

 None.
-As a major is defined as a serious or dangerous fault, unfortunately receiving one of these will result as an instant fail.
+As a major is defined as a serious or dangerous fault, unfortunately receiving one of these will result as an automatic fail.

-While a fail is undeniably disappointing, don’t be too hard on yourself.
-According to the government website, data from the past ten years shows that over 50% of people don’t pass their driving test first time.
-If you do fail, then then ask your instructor for constructive feedback and ask them to explain the reason why your major fault resulted in a fail from a safety perspective.
-That way you’ll be more prepared for next time.
+While a fail is undeniably disappointing, don't be too hard on yourself.
+A fail test is a learning opportunity.
+According to the government website, data from the past ten years shows that over 50% of people don't pass their driving test first time.
+If you do fail, then ask your instructor for constructive feedback and ask them to explain the reason why your major fault resulted in a fail from a safety perspective.
+That way you'll be more prepared for next time.

 No, they don't.
 Whether you get 15 minors or 0, a pass is a pass and insurance providers don't ask for a report.

-However, it’s still useful to be aware of what you received minor driving faults on so as to avoid making those mistakes on the road.
-For example, if you signal incorrectly and it results in an incident, you’ll have to claim on your insurance which’ll hike up the price.
+However, it's still useful to be aware of what you received minor driving faults on so as to avoid making those mistakes on the road.
+For example, if you fail to observe traffic signals and signal incorrectly, resulting in a potentially dangerous situation or an incident, you'll have to claim on your insurance which'll hike up the price.

 Young and inexperienced drivers face the highest premiums.
 If you know you're a responsible driver, consider taking out black box insurance to prove this, as it's one way to bring down your quote.